codefresh-io/cfcrmigration/README.md

 ### How to run the script

-Run the script passing the codefresh account ```API key, account name  and a count ``` to limit to restrict the no of repo pipeline to process.
+Run the script passing the codefresh account ```API key, account name  and a count ```  to limit the no of repo pipeline to process.

 E.g

 ```
-./cfcrmigidentify.sh api-key cfdemo 10
+./cfcrmigidentify.sh api-key cf 10
 ```

+PS : account name can be abbrivated e.g instead of the full accunt name codeferesh, you can pass cf

 ### Output